 International Certification in Aromatherapy

-The Aromatherapy Course offers International Certification.
-For details please click the the CERTIFICATION button.
+The Classic Correspondence Course offers International Certification through completing an exam.
+For details please click the CERTIFICATION & EXAM button.
 A fee of $150.00 is required to apply for the exam.
 The fee covers the exam, grading and processing, and forwarding of the transcript and certificate.

 Part I contains basic information that is needed throughout the course.
 It provides substantial knowledge and a thorough analysis of essential oils.
 As successful aromatherapy is possible only with genuine and authentic essential oils, Part I addresses those questions that are essential to aromatherapy; the natural origin, the purity and the quality of essential oils.
 Over 25 samples provided with the course, from the mediocre to the finest, authentic, organic essential oils, give you experience in determining oil quality.